spatie/browsershot/README.md

 #### Setting the CSS media type of the page

-You can also emulate the media type, especially usefull when you're generating pdf shots, because it will try to emulate the print version of the page by default.
+You can emulate the media type, especially usefull when you're generating pdf shots, because it will try to emulate the print version of the page by default.

 ```php
 Browsershot::url('https://example.com')
     ->emulateMedia('screen') // "screen", "print" (default) or null (passing null disables the emulation).
     ->savePdf($pathToPdf);
 ```

 The default timeout of Browsershot is set to 60 seconds.
 Of course, you can modify this timeout: